CriminalInjuriesCompensationAuthority/tempus-broker/README.md

 # Requirements
 - [Node.js 18.16.1 or later with npm](https://nodejs.org/en/download/releases/)
-- The Bash shell.
-For Linux and macOS, this is included by default.
-In Windows 10, you can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows-integrated version of Ubuntu and Bash.
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-- [Oracledb for nodejs](https://node-oracledb.readthedocs.io/en/latest/) - Will need to follow step 2.3 onwards to set this up.
+- [Oracledb for nodejs](https://node-oracledb.readthedocs.io/en/latest/) - **(This step is only required if connecting to Oracle < 12.1, which is not supported in [thin mode](https://node-oracledb.readthedocs.io/en/latest/user_guide/appendix_a.html))** Will need to follow step 2.3 onwards to set this up.
 Select the latest version, at least Version 21_10 required.
 The function/db/dbPool.js and function/db/index.js files will need updating accordingly.
+- An Oracle DB instance e.g. https://www.oracle.com/uk/database/free/.
+An instance is available as part of our local development environment.

 Not mandatory but useful if using VSCode:
 - Prettier formatter extension